Choosing the best chicken waterer for your flock is actually a little more complicated than it might seem.

 Both all-in-one heated waterers and heating plates have thermostats that automatically turn on when the temperature of the water drops too low.

 Automatic Chicken Waterer

 An automatic chicken waterer is very convenient as it refills itself so you don’t have to.

-Automatic chicken waterers are connected to a water source like a hose pipe so your flock has access to unlimited clean drinking water.
+Automatic chicken waterers are connected to a water source like a hose pipe so your flock has access to unlimited clean and fresh drinking water.

 The only downside of an automatic chicken waterer is its complicated setup.